-- Use the flat end of a spudger to pry the battery off the adhesive securing it to the metal display tray. - Remove the metal display tray and set it aside. - Lay the battery down flat in the rear case.
+- Use the flat end of a spudger to pry the battery off the adhesive securing it to the metal display tray. - Remove the metal display tray and set it aside.

-- Use a pair of tweezers to remove the small strip of tape covering the end of the battery cable. - ➡ When finished installing your new battery, it is essential to cover the bare battery leads with tape to avoid electrical shorts.
+- Flip your battery over and lay it down in the rear panel as shown. - Use a pair of tweezers to remove the small strip of tape covering the end of the battery cable (shown in red).

+When finished installing your new battery, it is essential to cover the bare battery leads with tape to avoid electrical shorts.